 In her aloneness, in her intense pain, Goodman discovered a “pinnacle of nowness,” she says.
 It was vast.
 It was deep.
 It was her realizing her connection to every being who had come before and to every being who would ever follow.

-Two years later Goodman was in a hospital in Geneva, Switzerland, with her university professor who was dying.
+Two years later Goodman was in a hospital in Geneva, Switzerland, where her child came close to dying.
 There were six doctors crowded around the tiny, sick body in the bed, and Goodman found herself experiencing another profound opening.
 After that she started searching for answers, delving into the teachings of mystics and yogis.
 “They’d say, ‘Eat artichokes,’ ” she tells me, “they’d say this and that.”
 But it never felt right.
 Then her childhood friend Jon Kabat-Zinn invited her to a talk by the Korean Zen master Seung Sahn.

 “That first time I heard him speak, I saw that he knew what I knew and he knew what I needed to know,” says Goodman.